ZahidSolorzano/ZahidSolorzano/project-1-login-testing/test-plan.md

 ## Introduction

 The purpose of this document is to provide the information and framework required to plan and develop the testing process activities for the login functionality of the demo e-commerce site SauceDemo (https://www.saucedemo.com).
-This project is part of my portfolio as an aspiring Junior Tester, with the goal of demonstrating my manual testing skills to potential employers like BairesDev.
+This project is part of my portfolio as an aspiring Junior Tester, with the goal of demonstrating my manual testing skills.

 ---
 ## Objective